wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 "Pagamento de Serviços" (service payment) on Multibanco (the Portuguese ATM network), or on Home Banking services, is the most popular way of paying services and (online) purchases in Portugal.
 The Portuguese consumer trusts in the "Multibanco" system more than any other.

 This plugin will allow you to generate a payment Reference that the customer can then use to pay for his order on the ATM or Home Banking service.
-This plugin uses one of the several gateways/services available in Portugal, IfthenPay, and a contract with this company is required.
+This plugin uses one of the several gateways/services available in Portugal, [IfthenPay](http://www.ifthenpay.com), and a contract with this company is required.

-This is the official IfthenPay plugin, although the technical support is provided by Webdados.
+This is the official [IfthenPay](http://www.ifthenpay.com) plugin, although the technical support is provided by [Webdados](http://www.webdados.pt).

 = Features: =

 * Generates a Multibanco Reference for simple payment on the Portuguese ATM or Home Banking service network;
-* Automaticaly changes the order status to "Processing (paid)" and notifies both the costumer and the store owner;
+* Automaticaly changes the order status to "Processing" (or "Completed" if the order only contains virtual dowloadble products) and notifies both the costumer and the store owner, if the automatic "Callback" upon payment is activated, which can be asked to IfthenPay via the plugin settings screen;
+* 3rd party plugin SMS notification integration:
+	* WooCommerce - APG SMS Notifications;
+	* Others to be added by request;
+* It's possible to set minimum and maximum order totals for this payment gateway to be available;
+* Possibility to choose to reduce stock when the order is created or when it's paid;
 * Allows to search orders (on the admin area) by Reference;